zoiteki/shiren-1/content/dungeons/table-mountain.md

 front of Shiren always.
 Extremely dangerous if you are lacking in food.

 ![Chrome Armor](../images/monsters/armor_2.png)
-**Chrome Armor** can disarm Shiren of his equipped weapon or shield and cause it to fly behind him about 10 tiles.
-If an enemy is behind Shiren, this can cause the equipment to hit the enemy and the equipment will be destroyed.
+**Chrome Armor** can disarm Shiren of his equipped weapon or shield, sending it flying behind him about 10 tiles.
+If an enemy is behind Shiren, this can cause the equipment to hit the enemy, which destroys the item.

 ![Pumkorepkin](../images/monsters/pumkorepkin_2.png)
 **Pumkorepkin** is the same as the earlier Pumkorepkin, but a level 2.

 ### Mugen Ravine (26F)

-You're in the final sprint.
+You're in the home stretch.
 If you happen to have saved Light Scrolls, you'll find the last few floors are more bearable.

-There are not many things that spawn in Mugen Ravine, unfortunately that means you'll have to deal with a lot of Deaths and Skeleton Archmages.
+There are not many enemy types in the monster table for the Mugen Ravine.
+Unfortunately, that means you'll have to deal with a lot of Deaths and Skeleton Archmages.

-If you happen to have a Blank Scroll, Skeleton Archmages are always a good target for Genocide Scroll, but be careful, your throw can miss.
+If you happen to have a Blank Scroll, Skeleton Archmages are always a good target for Genocide Scroll, but be careful as your throw can miss.
 A single Skeleton Archmage can kill your run.

-Death is dangerous because they always have vision of Shiren, they and they get to move and attack twice.
+Death is dangerous because they always have vision of Shiren, and they get to move and attack twice per turn.
 You can easily be surrounded after just a few turns.
-Deal with them quickly.
+Dealing with them should be your first priority.
+They can move through walls in the later floors, but not through the trees in the Mugen Ravine.

 #### New Enemy Types

 ![Death](../images/monsters/death_3.png)
-**Death** is a flying-ghost type enemy that has Swift Action.
+**Death** is a flying ghost-type enemy that has Swift Action.
 It can move and attack twice.
 It can also travel and see through walls similar to Pumkorepkin.

 ![Skeleton Archmage](../images/monsters/skeleton_mage_3.png)
 **Skeleton Archmage** can cast dangerous spells at a range, including Sleep, Level-Down, Rice Ball transformation, sealing.
 All of their spells are dangerous.
-If put to Sleep, Shiren could easily die.
+If they cast Sleep on you, you will usually die; there's nothing stopping them from stunlocking you with it.
+They can only see one tile in front of them in the Mugen Ravine because the floor is technically composed entirely of hallways, but in the open rooms on floors 27 and 30, their spells have infinite range.

 ### The Three Trials (27-29F)

 More danger.
 Archmages still show up on 27, and Deaths show up until 29.
 Unlike the previous floor, it's very easy to get caught in a hallway with a Death hitting you.
-While everything here gives a lot of experience, its unlikely you'll need it.
+Skeleton Archmages are also much more dangerous on Floor 27.
+While everything here gives a lot of experience, it's unlikely you'll need it.

 #### New Enemy Types

 ![Dragon Head](../images/monsters/dragonhead_2.png)
-**Dragon Head** will pass through Shiren if there is an enemy behind them, surrounding him.
+**Dragon Head** will pass through Shiren if there is an enemy behind it, surrounding him.

 ![Madremlas](../images/monsters/dremlas_2.png)